Life on Campus

 Fitness and Wellness encompasses programs for participants to begin or improve their personal fitness levels including group exercise classes such as yoga and aerobics as well as comprehensive health services such as personal training, fitness testing, and massage therapy.
 Campus Recreation staff are available to provide assistance with gym equipment and fitness goals in the strength and cardio rooms.

 Intramural Sports are structured leagues which are designed for the “everyday athlete.”
 All activities feature skill and competitiveness.
-Sports leagues include basketball, bowling, dodgeball, flag football, floor hockey, indoor and outdoor soccer, softball, volleyball, and many more.
-Special events and tournaments range from badminton, racquetball, and swimming to table tennis, tennis, track, and wrestling.
+Sports leagues include basketball, dodgeball, flag football, floor hockey, indoor and outdoor soccer, softball, volleyball and many more.
+Special events and tournaments range from badminton, bowling, racquetball, golf and swimming to ping pong, tennis, track and wrestling.